Point Theatre: Sports events

-The Point has hosted many boxing fights featuring local fighter Bernard Dunne most notabally his fight for the EBU Super-Bantamweight title against Kiko Martinez.
+The Point has hosted many boxing fights featuring local fighter Bernard Dunne most notably his fight for the EBU Super-Bantamweight title against Kiko Martinez.
 Other boxing events at the venue have been headlined by world champions Lennox Lewis, Naseem Hamed, Steve Collins and Wayne McCullough.

 The Point has hosted a number of WWE Smackdown & Raw live events.
+It also hosted a WCW live event in 1993, which featured the only time a major wrestling World Title changed hands in Ireland.

 Criticism

 The Point was often criticised for its poor quality of sound control and sightlines.
 There were also notably lengthy queues for the building's bars and restrooms, particularly for female attendees.